miguel9554/cheapPDFgenerator/readme.md

 this takes the range specified in the grayMeyer line, converts them taking into account the offset, joins them and makes an individual file named grayMeyer.out, stiching 2 pages in 1 in the case of schaum, as no offset or interval is specified, the whole document is converted stiching 4 pages to 1

+*****

+improvements:

+-redefine books.cfg format to be used with argparse lib from python std lib -separated modules for reading arguments and generating the files (currently badly hard-coded (if len == 2...))
+-make blank pdf part of the program so it can be made a standalone .exe (otherwise, appart from the .exe file blank.pdf will be needed) (a possibility, with py2exe using data_files)